 “Saying, ‘I am the Alpha and the Omega, the First and the Last,’ and, ‘What you see, write in a book and send it to the seven churches which are in Asia: to Ephesus, to Smyrna, to Pergamos, to Thyatira, to Sardis, to Philadelphia, and to Laodicea‘”

 saying, I am the Alpha and the Omega

 This is the title of Jesus that we find in verse eight.
 Jesus transcends time because He exists from before time and after time.
 He began before time and created all things (John 1:1,3; Colossians 1:16; Hebrews 1:10).

 the First and the Last

 At the beginning of the message of Revelation, Jesus states His credentials.
 He is Lord of time and history.
 He is Lord over the Roman Empire.
 Jesus knew all events of the Roman Empire before time began.

-It is interesting that a message of prophecy that begins with these great credentials, and thus bearing great weight, evangelical Christians ignore and some even denigrate.
+It is interesting that a message of prophecy that begins with these great credentials, thus bearing great weight, evangelical Christians ignore, and some even denigrate.

 and, What you see, write in a book: